drcarenhan/COMP90042_2024/README.md

 (file name: COMP90042_your_groupid_resource.zip)

+Note that we will be running peer reviewing for the report shortly after the project has been completed.
+Please note that you should be uploading a single PDF document for your report and a single zip file for your code; **all other formats are not allowed, e.g. docx, 7z, rar, etc. Your submission will not be marked and will be given a score of 0 if you use these other formats.** You do not need to upload your data files to the zip (e.g., the evidence passages).

 **Your submissions will be graded as follows:**
 | Component  | Criteria | Description  | Marks |
 | ------------- | ------------- | ------------- | ------------- |